princerajpoot20/prince-blog/source/_posts/Month-1_Mentorship_Program.md

 **But here's the twist**: I was in a race against time, needing to test repeatedly.
 While I couldn't beat time, I found a way to switch my user identity. 😄 Wondering how?
 By using a VPN, I was able to mask my IP address.
 This trick allowed me to simulate different users, bypassing the rate limit.
 Thanks to some creative problem-solving, A little creative problem-solving, and I was back on track, proving once again that there’s always a way around a roadblock, sometimes just by changing lanes!😌

+## Current Progress 🏗️

+As of now, I'm in the process of finalizing the **structure** and **defining the data** for all the commands.

+To facilitate this, I've employed `axios.get()` to fetch the `openapi.yml` file of the project, which contains essential data for the help command.

+Here's a brief on the tools and libraries in use:

+- **Axios**: It's a promise-based HTTP client that's both lightweight and efficient.
+I've specifically used it to make an HTTP request to GitHub's API and retrieve the raw contents of the `openapi.yml` file.

+- **js-yaml**: YAML is a human-friendly data format widely adopted for configuration files and data storage/transmission.
+The `js-yaml` library facilitates the parsing and stringifying of YAML content.
+With its `yaml.load()` function, I've converted the raw YAML content (fetched using `Axios`) into a workable JavaScript object.
+This transformed object now serves as the foundation for subsequent operations in the endpoint, such as **resolving references** and **pinpointing matching paths**.

 ## What’s next?

 In my next blog post, I’ll explore different challenges faced.
 As this phase wraps up, my attention will shift towards **creating unit tests.**